 “Well, you gotta duck the strong and extort the weak, steal what you can; except from the gangs, use whatever you can find as a weapon” Arkus paused and thought for a moment, “Oh yeah and you gotta learn fast and be fast; brute strength may help but having wits and agility is better"

 Xerath nodded as he took in all the information, “Tell me about the gangs”

 Arkus broke off his curious gaze, “Heh, sorry; most people run off after the first sentence.
 Anyways, there are three gangs that control a piece of land around Shurima”

 He grabbed a scroll off a bookshelf, unrolling it to reveal a map of the kingdom and the surrounding lands.
 Shurima itself was a massive circular shaped city, dotted by a number of oasis' both inside the walls and out.
 Twelve jagged stone peaks were placed at consistent intervals in the walls, providing a unobstructed view of the city and land for miles around.
 The center of the city was marked with the legendary sun disc; the holy Artifact that had granted the Shuriman heroes Nasus and Renekton their bestial forms.

-“There are the Jackals” He pointed to the bottom of the map, “Extremely territorial, Do not trespass on to their land or else you'll be tortured to death if they ever get their hands on you.
+“There are the Jackals” He pointed to the bottom of the map, “They are extremely territorial, Do not trespass on to their land or else you'll be tortured to death if they ever get their hands on you.
 Most people absolutely hate doing business with'em, but you can't dent their results: if you want something protected, give'em gold and it'll be untouched"

 “Finally the-” The teenager stopped, glancing at Xerath, “You have any questions?”

-The child nodded, “Why didn't you point to a place for the Scorpions?”
+The child nodded, “Why didn't you point to a place for the night people?”